DraconicIribis/Abyssal_Horror_DiscordBot/README.md

 # Abyssal_Horror_DiscordBot
 # A Discord bot that was started in early 2017 to test out Python.
 Worked on many years in the Repl.it web-based IDE.
-Now deprecated.

 NOTE:
 Discord has been updated with multiple "breaking changes" since I last estensively worked on this bot, which run deep in the code.
 I am currently updating the code to get it back to working condition.